VILLASframework/documentation/docs/node/nodes/webrtc.md

 This node-type requires [libdatachannel](https://libdatachannel.org/) > v0.18.4.
 We recommend building libdatachannel with [libnice](https://libnice.freedesktop.org/) to support ICE connections via TCP by passing the [`-DUSE_NICE=ON`](https://github.com/paullouisageneau/libdatachannel/blob/1f6f09bbb5457895e422fea2960260b6dbef7192/CMakeLists.txt#L10) to CMake.

+### WebRTC Signaling Server
 A publicly reachable signaling server is required.
-[RWTH-ACS](https://www.acs.eonerc.rwth-aachen.de) operates such a signaling server at `wss://villas.k8s.eonerc.rwth-aachen.de/ws/signaling` which is used by default.
+[RWTH-ACS](https://www.acs.eonerc.rwth-aachen.de) operates such a signaling server at `https://villas.k8s.eonerc.rwth-aachen.de/ws/signaling` which is used by default.
+If two VILLASnode instances are connected, the **name of the `webrtc` node-type must differ** between the configuration files.

+If a local signaling server should be run, the latest docker image can be pulled:
+`docker run -p 8080:8080 --privileged registry.git.rwth-aachen.de/acs/public/villas/signaling:server-client-communication`.
-You can use your own signaling server by using the code here: https://github.com/VILLASframework/signaling
+The source code is available here: https://github.com/VILLASframework/signaling

 ## Implementation